dreipfundflachs/Project-Euler-Solutions/README.md

 ## Features

-This repository contains solutions to each of the first 100 problems on [Project Euler](https://www.projecteuler.net), written in Python 3.
-It also includes:
+This repository contains solutions, written in Python 3, to each of the first 100 problems on [Project Euler](https://www.projecteuler.net).
+It also
+includes:

 * A __module__ `PE_UTILITIES.py` comprising the most useful functions that I had to write to solve these problems.
 It is however _not_ necessary to import